 To complete the application process quickly, first gather all the required documents you’ll need for both the FAFSA and the BC Financial Aid Application.
 Here’s a checklist of what you’ll need.
 Records of income earned in the year prior to when you will start school.
 Records of your parents´ income information if you are a dependent ...more about Documents You Need

-In addition to demonstrating financial need (see below), you’ll also need to meet some general eligibility criteria.
-You must: Be a United States citizen, permanent resident, or other eligible non-citizen.
-(Refer to the college’s general eligibility guidelines for enrollment).
+To receive financial aid you must meet the following conditions: Be a United States citizen, permanent resident, or other eligible non-citizen (does not apply to DREAMer Students completing the WASFA).
 Possess a high school diploma or recognized equivalent such as a General Education Development (GED) certificate.
 Be admitted to Bellevue College, and be working toward …more about Eligibility

 Your Cost of Attendance (COA) is an estimate we make based on a combination of factors.
 The COA is a critical part of the formula in how the government calculates your financial need.
 The COA includes the current costs of tuition, books, and living expenses for the 9-month academic year (October-June).
 The COA only includes …more about Cost of Attendance

-Program of Study Your program of study is the degree or certificate you plan to work on while attending Bellevue College.
-Please note the following: You are required to choose and work on a program of study that is offered at Bellevue College.
-We report your program of study to the Department of Education (ED) …more about Program of Study and Planning Your Classes
+You must choose a Program of Study to receive financial aid.
+Your program of study is the degree or certificate program you plan to work on while attending Bellevue College.
+Please note the following: You tell us on the BC Financial Aid Application which program of study you plan to work on.
+You must receive ...more about What Financial Aid Pays For: Program of Study and Planning Your Classes

 Financial aid is an option for you if you’re enrolled in a Study Abroad program, providing the courses you take meet the degree and credit requirements for the type of aid you have.
 We recommend you complete our to outline your intended course work, so we can confirm the courses are needed for you to ...more about Study Abroad and Financial Aid